-Currently, the Scheme is permitted to invest only in 'stock and/or index futures'.
+Initially the Scheme would invest only in 'stock and/or index futures'.
 Investments in other equity derivative instruments may be done by the Scheme only once the Trustees are comfortable that the systems for dealing, back office and accounting are in place for derivative instruments other than 'stock and/or index futures'.
-However, in terms of SEBI Regulations, the Scheme cannot write options or purchase instruments with embedded options.
 Before commencing the use of other equity derivative instruments, the Trustees will submit a separate confirmation to SEBI that the AMC has the necessary systems for dealing, back office and accounting in place for using other equity derivative instruments.